GimenezTomas/MarketPulseAlerts/README.md

 ## Database Setup

 The application uses PostgreSQL as its database.
-Follow these steps to set up and create the database:
+Follow these steps to set up and create the database (skip this if you prefer to use docker):

 1. **Install PostgreSQL**: Ensure that PostgreSQL is installed on your machine.